Chris Knierim: Personal life

 Christopher Knierim was born November 5, 1987, in Tucson, Arizona.
 When he was six months old, his mother DeeDee began dating her future husband, Jeffrey Knierim, who adopted Chris.
 His family lived in Ramona, California, before moving to Colorado Springs, Colorado, in 2006 to focus on Knierim's skating career.

 In addition to skating, Knierim worked as an auto mechanic.
 Knierim and Alexa Scimeca became skating partners in April 2012, and began dating about a month later.
 They became engaged on April 8, 2014, and married on June 26, 2016, in Colorado Springs, Colorado.
 Their skating partnership ended in February 2020.
-They are expecting their first child, a boy, in summer 2025.

 Following his retirement, Knierim worked as a figure skating coach in Irvine, California, before he and his wife moved to Chicago, Illinois in 2023 after he took a job as a skating director at the Oakton Edge Skating Academy.
 The pair also coach there.

 In July 2025, the Knierim's welcomed a son, Braxton Jeffery Knierim.